mongodb/specifications/source/sessions/snapshot-sessions.rst

 Backwards Compatibility
 =======================

-The API changes to support snapshot reads extends the existing API but does not introduce any backward breaking changes.
+The API changes to support snapshot reads extend the existing API but do not introduce any backward breaking changes.
 Existing programs that don't use snapshot reads continue to compile and run correctly.